Kelly Andrews (The Young and the Restless): Casting and creation

-Character development
+Development

 "It’s such a great opportunity.
 I hope to fit in with the cast and have fun with the fans.
 I know it’s really hard when the canvas expands or changes.
 I have some proving of myself to do, and I know that, but I hope I can live up to the fans expectations.
 All I can say is; I will do my very best."

 — McClain's message to the fan of the show following the announcement of her casting as Kelly.

 Prior to Kelly's arrival, it was unveiled that she is a recently divorced mother, who also lost her son in a tragic accident.
 She soon strikes up a close friendship with Billy Abbott (Billy Miller).
 Her past is later developed when she runs into an old friend, Dr. Ben "Stitch" Rayburn, which whom she continues to taunt a secret from his own past.

 With the casting of McClain in the role, she was asked if she'd channel some of the "bitch" from her portrayal of Rosanna during her first-run on As the World Turns.
 McClain commented, "It’s so much fun to be a “bitch”!
 At first, it was hard to be so mean.
 But then I was like, “This is so great.”
 (Laughs) I have this whole new idea of the character of Kelly in my head.
 I have this feeling Kelly has this edge to her, but it’s not an edge like a bitch.
 It’s kind of like raw ambition."
 McClain also commented on Kelly having "self hate" and being a "complex character", as she tries to put the pieces of the character together for herself.